 This enchanting ride can be accompanied with the indulgent Wilderness Carriage package offering fully inclusive catering and a glass of sparkling to sip on as you take in these picturesque views.

 Why not book your train ticket whilst you’re on one of our many West Coast Tasmania Tours.

 What do you think?
 Do our selections quench your overseas travel craving?
 If so, what are you waiting for?
-Book your 2021 Tasmania Tour today and leave behind the restraints of COVID-19 preventing your adventures from beginning.
+Book your 2021 or 2022 Tasmania Tour today and leave behind the restraints of COVID-19 preventing your adventures from beginning.